What is a PPA? The Guide to Power Purchase Agreements

 • Infrastructure funds investing in renewables

-1. Implement, develop or re-finance a project with a PPA
+1. How does a PPA start?
+Develop or re-finance a project with a PPA

-3. Create an RFQ and reach out for buyers
+3. Sourcing: Creating an RFQ and reaching out for buyers

 6. Sign the PPA contract